googleforgames/agones/site/content/en/docs/Guides/ping-service.md

 ---

-To make latency testing easier, Agones installs with a simple ping service with both HTTP and UDP services that can be called for the purpose of timing how long the rountrip takes for information to be returned from either of these services.
+To make latency testing easier, Agones installs with a simple ping service with both HTTP and UDP services that can be called for the purpose of timing how long the roundtrip takes for information to be returned from either of these services.

 ## Installing